study-ORCATech-cloud/cloud-labs/README.md

 ## 🌐 About This Repository

 This project is ideal for learners who want to understand how cloud platforms work at a hands-on level — provisioning, configuring, and managing real resources directly through the UI and CLI.
-It’s the perfect step before diving into automation and DevOps tooling.
+It's the perfect step before diving into automation and DevOps tooling.

 ---